Next Start

 The viscosity index measures oil’s ability to resist changes in viscosity as temperature changes.
 Most multi-grade motor oils are formulated with viscosity index improvers, which use polymer additives to help maintain consistent oil viscosity over a wide range of temperatures—protecting engine parts from wear.

-An oil with a higher viscosity index number is able to better retain its viscosity over a broader temperature range.
+An oil with a higher viscosity index number can better retain its viscosity over a broader temperature range.
 However, these viscosity index improvers will break down over time as the oil ages.
-Changing your oil regularly will help to prevent this.
+Changing your oil regularly will help prevent this.

 What Is Synthetic Oil?

 Engine oil has changed significantly over time.
 When it was first introduced in the 1800s, manufacturers used their own fuel and lubrication techniques, which led to many inconsistencies.
-The usage of animal fat and vegetable oil evolved into the use of motor oil made from crude; and later came the invention of synthetic oil.
+The usage of animal fat and vegetable oil evolved into the use of motor oil made from crude.
+Later came the invention of synthetic oil.

 Synthetic motor oil is oil that has gone through a chemically engineered process.
-When compared to conventional oil molecules, synthetic oil molecules are more uniform in shape and have fewer impurities.
-Typically, synthetic oil will have higher resistance to oxidation and performs better in extreme high and low temperatures than conventional motor oil made from crude.
+When compared with conventional oil molecules, synthetic oil molecules are more uniform in shape and have fewer impurities.
+Typically, synthetic oil will have higher oxidation resistance and perform better in extreme high and low temperatures than conventional motor oil made from crude.

 When fully formulated, motor oil is designed to serve a variety of different functions, including: